PabloGP18/Typescript-Bootcamp/README.md

 # Typescript-Bootcamp

-Just a little exercise to get to know the basics of Typescript
+Just a little exercise about the basics of Typescript